Does it Matter if I Wait to Contact a Lawyer?

 Original story: Early Saturday, February 18, 2012, a tragic car accident caused the untimely death of Monongalia County Sheriff Deputy Sgt.
 Michael Todd May.

 According to WV Metro News and The Dominion Post of Morgantown, WV, Sgt.
 May was assisting in the pursuit of a hit and run suspect fleeing police when his police cruiser was struck on I-79 just north of the Pennsylvania border.
-Jerod Alan Green of Morgantown, formerly from Oklahoma, has been charged with homicide by vehicle while DUI, first-degree murder of a law enforcement officer, second degree manslaughter of a law enforcement officer, DUI of a combination of alcohol and drugs, and several other charges.
+Jerod Alan Green of Morgantown, formerly from Oklahoma, has been charged with homicide by vehicle while DUI, first-degree murder of a law enforcement officer, second-degree manslaughter of a law enforcement officer, DUI of a combination of alcohol and drugs, and several other charges.
 On line records from the Oklahoma State Courts Network indicate a man with the same name and birth date as Green pleaded guilty to third-offense DUI and subsequent offense DUI almost five years ago.

 Sgt.
 May was a ten-year veteran of the force.
 Monongalia County Sheriff Al Kisner said, “He was one of the good guys.
 People just genuinely liked him.
 He had a great sense of humor.
 The guys that worked for him really liked him, they respected him a lot.
 He was an excellent deputy.
 He knew his job and was an intelligent person.
 Everybody’s upset, everybody’s hurt.
 Some people are angry about the way things transpired.
 This is something that didn’t have to happen.”